 - If you take kids to Songkran, keep them away from the city moat and locations close to fast-moving traffic.
-Besides, raincoat helps ward a cold off.
+Besides, a raincoat helps ward a cold off.

 - Avoid running as roads are extremely slippery.
 Do not throw water at motorcyclists, babies, seniors, monks, vendors, or inside any buildings.

 - Traffic will be snail slow on big roads.
 Place your trust in the Odyssey tour guide and driver, who are aborigines that know how to detour.

-- The globally famous Songkran drives a staggering number of tourists in.
+- The globally famous Songkran drives a staggering number of tourists.
 So plan your Thailand trip ahead and book accommodation around 4-5 months in advance.

 Since Songkran is the traditional New Year's Day by the Buddhist Community, the celebration is also observed in other Southeast Asian countries like Cambodia, Laos, and Myanmar.

 All in all, the non-stop watery fun of Songkran is like nothing you've ever experienced before.
 Everyone is smiling amidst the crystal-clear splashes, accompanied by frequently heard "Sawasdee Pee Mai (Happy New Year)".
 Streets and squares are turned into free playgrounds, where people happily welcome strangers to join their group or onto a pickup truck equipped with a splash pool.
 It gets funny when walking down the deserted streets after the celebration, one starts wondering if the whole revel at 40 degrees Celsius was all but a dream.
 But it won't be bad to go back and do it all again.